Probability report

 - Total value: the total value for a numeric metric

-The statistics details tab also displays the exposures column, which is the total number of exposures, or experiment units, for the denominator of the metric.
+The probability report tab also displays the exposures column, which is the total number of exposures, or experiment units, for the denominator of the metric.

 The raw conversion rate is the number of conversions divided by the number of exposures.
 The raw mean is the total value divided by the number of exposures.